CarolLuca/LegalNERo/README.md

   #print(losses)
 new_model = nlp
 ```
-* We will train our model for a number of iterations so that the model can learn from it effectively.
+* We will train our model for several iterations so that the model can learn from it effectively.
 * At each iteration, the training data is shuffled to ensure the model doesn’t make any generalisations based on the order of examples.
 * We will update the model for each iteration using  nlp.update().
 ### Calculating prf-values